Magnesium Supplements: Complete Guide to Every Form, Goal, and Top Pick

 Magnesium can interact with certain antibiotics (fluoroquinolones, tetracyclines), diuretics, and some heart medications.
 Consult a physician before supplementing if you take prescription drugs.

-All claims on this page are supported by peer-reviewed evidence cited inline.
+Key evidence-based claims on this page are supported with inline citations where available.
 Body Science Review operates under an evidence-based editorial standard — see our How We Test methodology.